TaxReformYYC/report-generator-2021/README.md

 install.packages('ggplot2', dependencies = TRUE)
 ```

+_Note:_ `scales` is causing difficulty, though there were only warnings (no errors reported).

 Assuming successful installation, you can exit `R` by holding `Ctrl-D`.

 ## Install proptax

 `proptax` is a `ruby` program.
-As such, you need to [install ruby](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-16-04).
+As such, you need to [install ruby](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-18-04).

 Assuming `ruby`, et al, are installed, you install the latest release of `proptax` like this: